custom-start-page/custom-start-page-tool/README.md

-# Custom Start Page Server
+# Custom Start Page Tool

+> A CLI tool for helping you develop start pages that integrate with https://customstart.page.

 ## Requirements